leoslamas/book-green-threads-explained/the-stack.md

 Some implementations use growable stacks.
 This lets us allocate a small part of memory that's enough stack space for most tasks, but instead of causing a stack overflow when we use all of our stack it allocates a new an larger stack and moves everything from the stack it outgrew to a new and larger stack where it can resume the program execution.

 GO is an example of this.
 It starts out with a 8 KB stack and when it runs out of space it reallocates to a larger stack.
 As in every thing in programming this has some trade-offs, all the pointers you have needs to be updated correctly, and this is not an easy task.
-If you're more interested in how GO handles it's stack \(which is a good example of the use and trade-offs using a growable stack\) I'll refer you to this article: [https://blog.cloudflare.com/how-stacks-are-handled-in-go/](https://blog.cloudflare.com/how-stacks-are-handled-in-go/).
+If you're more interested in how GO handles it’s stack \(which is a good example of the use and trade-offs using a growable stack\) I’ll refer you to this article: [https://blog.cloudflare.com/how-stacks-are-handled-in-go/](https://blog.cloudflare.com/how-stacks-are-handled-in-go/).

 {% hint style="info" %}
 Note one thing that will be important later: We used a normal`Vec<u8>`from Rusts standard library.
 It is very convenient for us but this has some problems.
 Among others, we have no guarantee that it will stay in the same location in memory.